Colby-Jack: Manufacturing

 The manufacturing of Colby-Jack can be split into two types of manufacturing, wholesale and industrial purposes.
 The preparation for Colby-Jack remains the same but is made at a larger scale.
 Due to the large volumes of cheese that is made in the factories, robots are used to make the process easier for large quantities.
 In particular, large cheese manufacturer Wirtz states, "To support this market need for customised product, we have to push our automation as far as we can, and make it do things that it was not designed to do".
 This automation is important as it makes the process easier with the many variations of Colby-Jack that companies need to produce.
-Once this process is completed, robots are again used to package the cheese and ready for packing and distribution.
+Once this process is completed, robots are again used to package the cheese and prepare it for packing and distribution.

 Packing and distribution

 The Colby-Jack is packaged and distributed through the utilisation of robotics.
 These robots pick the cheese from a conveyor belt and pack them into cases ready to be distributed.
-These robots are flexible and are able to carry 0.5 to 20 pounds of packaged cheese.
+These robots are flexible and are able to carry 0.03125 to 20 pounds of packaged cheese.
 This enables the production sequence to be more efficient and pack more into the packages ready for distribution.
 Before being distributed a randomly selected pack of Colby-Jack is chosen for quality control.
 Once this has been done the cheese is ready to be shipped across the US and overseas depending on the manufacturer.